eea/eea.eggmonkey/README.rst

 8. Bump package version file; From final to +1-dev
 9. Update history file.
 Add Unreleased section
 10. SVN commit the dev version of the package.

+Note: the eggmonkey is scm aware, so it will switch to using svn, git or hg wherever appropriate, but only git and svn are the better tested scm options.

 Requirements
 ============